-Number of securities to be issued upon exercise of exercise price of compensation plans outstanding options, outstanding options, warrants and rights outstanding options in column (a)) Plan Category (a) (b) (c) ted Equity compensation plans approved by security holders 18,871,592 (1) \$ 10.15 18,015,0 $54^{(2)}$ Equity compensation plans not approved by security holders - - - - - Total 18,871,592 \$ 10.15 18,015,00 154
+Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted- average exercise price of outstanding options, warrants and rights Number of securities remaining available for issuance under equity compensation plans (excluding securities reflected in column (a)) Plan Category (a) (b) (c) (° Equity compensation plans approved by security holders 18,871,592(1) \$ 10.15 18,015,054(2) Equity compensation plans not approved by security holders Total 18,871,592 \$ 10.15 18,015,054

-(1) Consists of shares underlying options granted pursuant to our 2020 Equity Incentive Plan and 2021 Equity Incentive Plan ("2021 Plan").
+(1) Consists of shares underlying options granted pursuant to our 2020 Equity Incentive Plan and 2021 Equity Incentive Plan.

-Includes 16,672,281 shares of common stock reserved for future issuance under our 2021 Plan and 1,342,773 shares of common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan.
-The number of shares of our common stock reserved for issuance under our 2021 Plan automatically increases on the first day of each fiscal year continuing through January 1, 2031, in an amount equal to 5.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our Board.
-Pursuant to this provision, we added 5,539,145 shares of common stock that are available for issuance under the 2021 Plan on January 1, 2022, which is not reflected in the table above.
+Includes 16,672,281 shares of common stock reserved for future issuance under our 2021 Equity Incentive Plan and 1,342,773 shares of common stock reserved for future issuance under our 2021 Employee Stock Purchase Plan.
+The number of shares of our common stock reserved for issuance under our 2021 Equity Incentive Plan automatically increases on the first day of each fiscal year continuing through January 1, 2031, in an amount equal to 5.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year or a lesser number of shares determined by our Board.
+Pursuant to this provision, we added 5,539,145 shares of common stock that are available for issuance under the 2021 Equity Incentive Plan on January 1, 2022, which is not reflected in the table above.
 The number of shares reserved under the 2021 Employee Stock Purchase Plan automatically increases on the first day of each fiscal year and continuing through January 1, 2031, in an amount equal to the lesser of (i) 1.0% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and (ii) 2,685,546 shares; provided, however, that before the date of any such increase, our Board may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
 Prior to December 31, 2021 our Board determined that no increase was necessary to the shares of common stock available for issuance under the 2021 Employee Stock Purchase Plan on January 1, 2022.